-Utilization review.
+45 Utilization review.
 Local governments must maintain the flexibility to develop utilization management processes that are approved by the State Executive Council.

-Rate setting.
-VML supports state rate setting for special education private day and residential programs.
-VML supports state contracts that localities may use to procure such services for children covered by CSA.
+Fair rates and statewide contracts.
+VML supports state oversight of special education private day and residential program rates.
+VML supports state contracts that localities may use to procure such services.